Techatrix/PAccem/documentation/documentation_eng.md

 | 6  | select color            |
 | 7  | activate cgol           |
 | 8  | overwrite default room? |

+int getXOff(): return the xoff variable if the overlay is visible

+int getYOff(): return the yoff variable if the overlay is visible

 ### Overlay